 To fight cancer, EPA wants sterilizer companies to emit less

-The Environmental Protection Agency proposed Tuesday to limit the use of the chemical ethylene oxide after finding higher than expected cancer risk at facilities that use it to sterilize billions of medical devices each year.
+The Environmental Protection Agency on Tuesday proposed limiting the use of the chemical ethylene oxide after finding a higher than expected cancer risk at facilities that use it to sterilize billions of medical devices each year.

 The EPA says its proposal will reduce ethylene oxide emissions by roughly 80% by targeting 86 medical sterilization facilities across the United States.
 The companies will also have to test for the antimicrobial chemical in the air and make sure their pollution controls are working properly.

 “EPA’s number one priority is protecting people’s health and safety,” EPA Administrator Michael Regan said in a statement.
-“Together they would significantly reduce worker and community exposure to harmful levels of ethylene oxide.”
+The agency’s proposals “would significantly reduce worker and community exposure to harmful levels of ethylene oxide,” he said.

 Darya Minovi, a senior research analyst with the Union of Concerned Scientists, called the action overdue by “almost a decade” and said it should have gone further to require monitoring at facility fence lines so people know what is entering their neighborhoods.

-The tightened safeguards are driven by a better understanding by EPA that ethylene oxide’s threat can be severe.
+The tightened safeguards are driven by the EPA’s better understanding that ethylene oxide’s threat is severe.
 The chemical is classified as a pesticide.
-A worker in a medical sterilizing plant, over the course of a career, could see his or her risk shoot up by as much as one extra case of cancer for every ten people exposed.
+A worker in a medical sterilizing plant, over the course of a career, could see their risk shoot up by as much as one extra case of cancer for every 10 people exposed.
 The EPA’s generally acceptable increase in lifetime cancer risk is 1 in 10,000.

 The EPA said many facilities have already sharply reduced emissions, but those that haven’t will now have to meet stricter requirements.

-Scott Whitaker, president and CEO of Advanced Medical Technology Association, said that medical sterilizers provide a vital service and that many devices “cannot be sterilized by another method.”
+Scott Whitaker, president and CEO of the Advanced Medical Technology Association, said medical sterilizers provide a vital service and many devices “cannot be sterilized by another method.”
 He said the EPA’s risk assessment overstates the threat employees face and undervalues the protections they are already provided.

 He added that the facilities are already at capacity and if some close, it could delay medical care.
-The association said it hadn’t seen any closure announcements yet, but these likely wouldn’t occur immediately.
-The 18-month timeframe for installing technology to reduce emissions after the final rule is issued is “much too short.”
+The 18-month time frame for installing technology to reduce emissions after the final rule is issued is “much too short,” Whitaker said in a statement.
 “It could take many months for abatement equipment to arrive.
-Supply chains and manufacturing are still recovering from the pandemic,” Whitaker said in a statement.
+Supply chains and manufacturing are still recovering from the pandemic.”

-In Laredo, Texas, residents and activists fought to clean up a sterilization facility run by Missouri-based Midwest Sterilization Corp.
-It was one of 23 sterilizers in the United States that the EPA said posed a risk for people nearby.
-Midwest didn’t immediately respond to a request for comment.
+Susan Buchanan, an environmental and occupational health physician at the University of Illinois Chicago School of Public Health, said ethylene oxide is a “potent carcinogen” that is also very good at sterilizing medical equipment.
+She rejects arguments that the EPA overstated ethylene oxide’s risks.

+“The EPA is full of really smart, diligent, nonaligned scientists,” she said.
+“If anything, the EPA is sometimes not protective enough.”

 The EPA also wants to require protective vapor masks for people who work with high amounts of ethylene oxide and says some workplaces, including museums, should stop using it altogether because safer alternatives exist.